weaveworks-guides/weave-net-legacy/weave-loadbalance/example/src/myip/README.md

-# Very basic rest server to show IP addresses
+# Very basic rest server to show Weave IP address

 This is a very simple rest server, written in Go, to show demonstrate IP addresses in containers.
 We build it as a static binary and use it in a from scratch docker container

+We only look up the ip address of `ethwe` for the purposes of this example.

 ## Building